dyuk01/blog/_posts/2024-07-31-NestedListWeightSum.markdown

 1. If each element is a list or an integer
 > .isInteger() function will distinguish the elements

-2. If it is, we can add the integer to the sum with its depth, or we can traverse to another list with incremented depth
+2. If the element is integer, we can add the integer to the sum with its depth
+3. If the element is a list, we can traverse to another list with incremented depth

 ## Code
 ```python